Western Sydney Parklands–Canal Reserve cycleway: Abbotsbury to Prospect Dam

-The fully paved section of off-road cycleway starts from Calmsley Hill City Farm at Abbotsbury in Western Sydney Regional Park and leads to the Prospect Dam wall picnic ground for 8 km.
-The one major road crossing of The Horsley Drive has traffic lights, another smaller road (Chandos Road) is crossed at grade.
-Connection alongside The Horsley Drive to the Westlink M7 path is also an off-road path.
-It provides access to Western Sydney Regional Park and a large number of mountain bike trails of all standards.
-There is a rest area (called The Dairy) with toilets and drinkable water.
+The fully paved, off-road section of the cycleway begins at Calmsley Hill City Farm in Abbotsbury, within Western Sydney Parklands, and extends for 8 km to the Prospect Dam wall picnic area.
+The route crosses The Horsley Drive at a signalised intersection, while the smaller Chandos Road is crossed at grade.
+An off-road path alongside The Horsley Drive provides a connection to the Westlink M7 cycleway.
+The route provides access to Western Sydney Parklands and numerous mountain biking trails of varying difficulty.
+A rest area known as The Dairy provides toilet facilities and potable water.

-There is no development along the route and therefore no nearby vehicle traffic or pedestrians.
-The section between The Horsely Drive and The Dairy is particularly scenic with small undulations and smooth bends.
-There is a steep descent and climb near the City Farm.
-A short detour can be made up a very steep hill to the 'Moonrise Lookout' for scenic views of the Sydney Basin, and as well the rest of the Regional Park.
-It makes entry to the dam at Chandos Road in the north and then trails to Walder Park in the Prospect Nature Reserve.
+The route passes through largely undeveloped parkland, with little adjacent vehicle traffic or pedestrian activity.
+The section between The Horsley Drive and The Dairy is particularly scenic, featuring gentle undulations and sweeping bends.
+A steep descent and climb occur near Calmsley Hill City Farm.
+A short detour leads up a steep hill to Moonrise Lookout, which provides views across the Sydney Basin and Western Sydney Parklands.
+The cycleway also provides access to the Prospect Dam from Chandos Road and connects with trails leading towards Walder Park in Prospect Nature Reserve.